© 2008 Steve Campsall

 • to show you know the conventions of the form required, e.g. a letter or an article.

-When deciding on what mark or grade to give, an examiner will be looking for specific aspects of your writing:
+When deciding on what mark or grade to give, an examiner will be looking for specific aspects within your writing:

 • Is the tone authoritative?

-• Has it supplied relevant and appropriate answers to the key 'advice questions': who, what, why, where, when and how?
+• Has it supplied what its audience needs to know regarding the key 'advice questions', i.e. who, what, why, where, when and how?

 • Is the help and advice given sufficient and appropriate?

-• Is it clear, i.e. is its style and structure appropriate for its audience and purpose?
+• Is it clear, i.e. can its audience follow and understand it easily?

 Techniques for writing to advise